Lincoln Annual Report

-CONFERENCE INVOLVEMENT – Just over ninety-six percent of Lincoln Elementary students’ parents attended our parent-teacher conferences in the fall of 2017-2018.
+Just over ninety-eight percent of Lincoln Elementary students’ parents attended our parent-teacher conferences in the fall of 2018-2019.
 Spring conferences continue to be reserved for those students who a meeting is requested by the teacher or the parent.

-VOLUNTEERS AT LINCOLN - This incredible continued donation of time and work on your part exceeded last year’s total and is a big reason Lincoln has a strong “family” feel.
-We accounted for 620 different volunteers contributing to Lincoln with just over 5,221 hours of work.
-We are so thankful to be blessed with this incredible partnership!
+This incredible continued donation of time and work on your part exceeded last year’s total and is a big reason Lincoln has a strong “family” feel.
+We accounted for 268 different volunteers contributing to Lincoln with just over 863 hours of work.
+We are so thankful to be blessed with this incredible continued partnership!

 We take pride in our “Lincoln family” and value the excellent working relationship between all our stakeholders, the students, parents and staff!
-Be sure to pay attention to our weekly newsletter that will inform you of when we host annual family outings and events.
+Staff relationships with both students and parents continue to be a point of pride in our annual perception surveys.
+Communication also has been a strength so be sure to pay attention to our weekly newsletter that will inform you when we host annual family outings and events.
 When considering options for your child in the West Michigan area, we encourage you to call or stop in for a tour of the building and the wonderful educational experiences we offer!

-Thank you for taking time to read through this brief glance of our school’s status.
+Thank you for taking the time to read through this brief glance of our school’s status.